onetruemint/atomic-void/platform/persistence/unstructured/README.md

 # MongoPersistence

-A MongoDB implementation of the Persistence interface for the Atomic Void platform.
+A MongoDB implementation of the Persistence interface for the OTM Template platform.

 ## Usage